S0XZ/Coins-MoneyTracker/README.md

 I'm glad to see anyone making use of these code and application.

 # Screenshots
+I don't know how to upload images yet...

 # Q&A
 - What is this app use for?
 - Coins is made for helping you to record daily expense&income.